Gravitational waves from a first order electroweak phase transition: a brief review: Gravitational wave production processes

 In fact, for non-ultrarelativistic fluid flows, it is straightforward to obtain the gravitational wave power spectrum from acoustic waves through a convolution of the fluid velocity power~\cite{Caprini:2006jb}, and, in turn, this can be derived from a fluid profile obtained through the methods discussed earlier~\cite{Hindmarsh:2016lnk}.
 However, there is incomplete agreement with the fluid velocity power spectrum observed in simulations, perhaps due to the analytical work of Ref.~\cite{Hindmarsh:2016lnk} not modelling the initial collisions of the fluid profiles.
 We therefore concentrate for the time being on results derived from recent very-large scale simulations~\cite{Hindmarsh:2017gnf}.

 The following ansatz for the gravitational wave power spectrum from acoustic waves was first put forward in Ref.~\cite{Caprini:2015zlo} and in Ref.~\cite{Hindmarsh:2017gnf} was found to generally agree with simulation results.
-The version presented here is based on the latter work:
+The version presented here is based on the latter work\footnote{Note that this equation contains several errors.
+Please see the \hyperref[sec:erratum]{Erratum} to this paper and to Ref.~\cite{Hindmarsh:2017gnf}.}:

 where the adiabatic index $\Gamma = \overline{w}/\overline{\epsilon} \approx 4/3$; $\overline{w}$ and $\overline{\epsilon}$ are the volume-averaged enthalpy and energy density respectively.
 The quantity $\overline{U}_\mathrm{f}$ is a measure of the rms fluid velocity